 5) Must pass a site inspection as part of the license application process.

-Steps to Become a Licensed Laboratory
+Steps to Become a Licensed Psilocybin Laboratory

-- Review and understand statutory (ORS 475A) and administrative rule (OAR, Chapter 333-333) requirements related to an OPS laboratory license.
+Study statutory (ORS 475A) and administrative rule (OAR, Chapter 333-333) requirements related to an OPS laboratory license.
 For personalized advice, consider consulting with a Psilocybin Consultant who specializes in navigating these regulations.

-- Become accredited through the Oregon Environmental Laboratory Accreditation Program (ORELAP).
+Become accredited through the Oregon Environmental Laboratory Accreditation Program (ORELAP).
 The process begins by registering for a username in the ORELAP Data Input and Edit (ODIE) system.
 Once registered, the user can create an initial application for accreditation.
 The laboratory’s application will be reviewed and invoiced.
 Once the invoice has been paid, ORELAP will arrange for an onsite assessment.
 The assessment will determine the laboratory’s compliance to the

-accreditation rules and the 2016 (TNI) Standards. - Complete a scaled floor plan and premises plan.
 As part of the license application process, you will need to submit a scaled floor plan of the proposed licensed

-- Complete the criminal background check process.
 Once you have submitted a license application to OPS, you will be sent more information about how to complete the required background check.
 To prepare, please see this handout on the OPS Background Check Process.

-messages about next steps.
+OPS will review your application as quickly as possible after the payment has cleared.
+You will want to monitor your email inbox for messages about next steps.
 OPS staff will need to visit your proposed location and perform a site inspection to ensure your premises is compliant with statute and rule requirements.
 Please refer to the Inspection Orientation for Laboratory Applicants to ensure that you are prepared for the site inspection.
-Preparing with the assistance of a Psilocybin Consultant may help you meet inspection expectations. - Pay the annual license fee of $10,000.
-If you are approved for a license, you will be required to pay an annual license fee of $10,000.
-More information can be found in administrative rules.
+Preparing with the assistance of a Psilocybin Consultant may help you meet inspection expectations.

 How People Access Psilocybin Services in Oregon